 Could you tell us more about your artistic practice, and how your practice links to the project?

-I work very broadly across sculpture, installation, video, writing, research, walking and collaborative, curatorial activity.
-What I’m interested in fundamentally is the artistic process itself – how different ideas and modes of doing (making, thinking, researching and presenting) are navigated in different contexts.
+I work very broadly across sound, sculpture, installation, video, writing, research, walking and collaborative, curatorial activity.
+What I’m often interested in is the creative process itself – looking at how different ideas and modes of doing are negotiated in different contexts.
 Various projects over the last three years or so have made me particularly interested in the landscape and in walking as a process of production, through which I think many strands of practice and context seem to connect up.
-The combination of walking, thinking, writing and documenting is currently an approach I’m finding very productive as a form of sculptural engagement with space and place; with ChalkUp21’s focus on architecture and other contemporary creative practice to create a trail, it’s a very fitting project to be involved in.
+The combination of walking, thinking, writing and documenting is currently an approach I’m finding very productive as an expanded form of sculptural engagement with space and place; with ChalkUp21’s focus on architecture and other contemporary creative practice to create a trail, it’s a very fitting project to be involved in.

 Which area(s) along the trail do you feel is often overlooked, but should be celebrated?

 In some ways, I think Dover docks and the ferry port is really overlooked.
 It’s an area that feels quite industrial and is all about the monotonous flows of traffic, but if you follow the path from Athol Terrace that runs past it right up to the cliffs, you see that it’s a really quite fascinating place.
 I love standing on the path at the point where the Jubilee Way fly-over crosses over or on the cliffs at the National Trust Centre and looking out across the port – it’s full of activity, rich in its infrastructure, and also really puts into perspective our relationship to nature and the rest of the world.